techiediaries/techiediaries/_posts/2019/2019-09-13-responsive-images-tutorial.md

 One possible solution might be to use vector images.
 However, while these are useful, they are not suitable for all image types.
 For example, you cannot create a vector-based image of a photo.
 For that matter, other image formats such as JPEG are more suitable.

 Resizing and compatibility weren’t an issue until recently, with the widespread adoption of smartphones, tablets and other devices.
-Therefore, [responsive image technologies](https://cloudinary.com/features/responsive_images) and solutions are implemented by allowing you offer the browser a number of image files, with two options: showing the same thing but containing different numbers of pixels (resolution switching), or different images suitable for different display formats (art direction).
+Therefore, responsive image <a rel="nofollow" href="https://cloudinary.com/features/responsive_images">technologies</a>  and solutions are implemented by allowing you offer the browser a number of image files, with two options: showing the same thing but containing different numbers of pixels (resolution switching), or different images suitable for different display formats (art direction).

 ## What are Image Breakpoints?